dilshankarunarathne/spring-boot-notes/README.md

 ### Spring Controller

 * Spring Bean
-Essentially, it's nothing more than a Spring Bean.
+Essentially, it's nothing more than a Spring Bean that defines the methods that will handle the web requests.